BNSC1/android-notes/README.md

 Overloading: methods have the same name but different signatures e.g. parameters

-Kapt: generate annotation for Kotlin

-Annotation: embed supplemental information to the source

-Annotation processing: allows compile-time code generation for annotated classes/methods, in order to simpify development

 `data class`: some utility functions are created by Kotlin if it is marked data class:

 `sealed class`: forces to add remaining branches while the referenced sealed class object is in when()